rackerlabs/rackspace-how-to/content/cloud-servers/apache-vhost-setup-on-ubuntu-20-04.md

         sudo systemctl restart apache2

-9. If you want to see a test page, you can create file named **index.html** in your root folder.
+9. If you want to see a test page, you can create a file named **index.html** in your root folder.

         vi index.html